salrashid123/vault-plugin-secrets-gcp-cab/README.md

 1. `Restricted Token`
    In this mode, the VAULT admin defines a policy that stipulates the specific service account a client can assume and the CAB resources it apply to.
-   A `VAULT_TOKEN` bearer cannot request extensions to include resources beyond what the admin defined
+   A `VAULT_TOKEN` bearer cannot request extensions to include resources beyond what the admin defined for the CAB

    * vault admin defines restricted policy on resourceA
    * client -> vault_server